sushanth1133/Playwright/README.md

 ## 📂 Project Structure

--   `tests-examples/`: Contains the test files.
+-   `tests/`: Contains the test files.
-    -   `demo-todo-app.spec.js`: The main test file for the TodoMVC application.
+    -   `loginWorkflow.spec.js`: The main test file for the login workflow of the application.
 -   `playwright.config.js`: The main configuration file for Playwright.
 -   `playwright-report/`: This directory contains the HTML report generated after a test run.
 It should typically be added to `.gitignore`.
 -   `package.json`: Defines project metadata and dependencies.